 Global market research firm uses flexible ERP system to standardize data, plan growthGfK Aktiengesellschaft is one of the world’s largest market research firms.
 As it grew, GfK found it increasingly difficult to standardize financial reporting across its global network.
 Subsidiaries could not easily roll up local reporting into the individual GfK Reporting Systems and the corporate SAP-based system.
 Instead of implementing a more costly, less flexible solution in its subsidiaries, the company chose to use Microsoft Dynamics, which integrated with the SAP system used at corporate headquarters, yet saved the company approximately U.S.$600,000 as compared to SAP.

 Energy broker increases reporting and decision-making abilitiesTexas-based Choice Energy LP is a leading independent energy brokerage firm in the United States, offering customers, such as corporations and utilities, market liquidity and price discovery.
-The company quickly outgrew its mostly manual accounting system, so it teamed up with the NexTec Group, a Microsoft Gold Certified Partner, to implement Microsoft Dynamics.
+The company quickly outgrew its mostly manual accounting system, and chose to implement Microsoft Dynamics over SAP Business One.
 In just weeks, they had a customized solution that helped Choice Energy LP move from quarterly financial reporting to monthly financial reporting.
 Their customized solution includes monthly detail-rich reports that offer increased insight into broker activity and that allow agile decision-making by the company.